 Paul Noce has been in the game of baseball for over 33 years including two stints in Major League Baseball with the Chicago Cubs (1987) and Cincinnati Reds (1990).
 Noce was selected as a Topps All-Star for his play at the AA level.
 After his successful playing career, Noce was an instructor and manager for MLB organizations before moving on to the collegiate ranks.
 In 1994, he took the reins at Hillsdale College in Adrian, Mich and amassed 349 wins during his tenure.
 Paul has excelled at every level of baseball, winning the AAA World Series in 1988 and being a part of the 1990 Cincinnati Reds World Series.
 In 2012, Noce was inducted into the Peninsula Sports Hall of Fame in San Mateo, Calif.

-Previous Manager in the Frontier league and coach with the Long Island Ducks of the Atlantic League.
+Current bench coach and player personnel with the high point rockers in the Atlantic League and revious manager in the Frontier league and coach with the Long Island Ducks of the Atlantic League.
 Billy served as the pitching coach and assisted in player procurement related activities under manager Kevin Baez.
 Billy oversaw the entire 2017 pitching staff for the Ducks, which included eight pitchers with MLB experience and a CY Young Award Winner.
-MLB organizations signed three of his players (RHP Henderson Alvarez, RHP Tim Melville, and OF Quintin Berry), and all three reached the MLB in the 2017 season.
+MLB organizations signed three of his players (RHP Henderson Alvarez, RHP Tim Melville, and OF Quintin Berry), and all three reached the MLB in the 2017 current season.

 During the 2015 and 2016 seasons, Billy was the pitching coach and oversaw player procurement for the Ottawa Champions of the Canadian American League (CanAm) as a part of Manager Hal Lanier’s staff.
 In 2016, Billy helped Ottawa to a CanAm League Championship